ClareMSYanGit/Interop-TestSuites/SharePoint/Docs/SharePointTestSuiteDeploymentGuide.md

 Running the test suites
 ==============================================================================================================================================================================================================================================================================================================================================================================================================

-Once the required software has been installed and both the SUT and test suite client have been configured appropriately, the test suite is ready to run.
+Once the required software is installed and both the SUT and test suite client are configured appropriately, the test suite is ready to run.
 The test suite can run only on the test suite client and can be initiated in one of the following two ways: Visual Studio or batch scripts.